mbitsnbites/leanfloat/LeanFloat-Specification.md

 The encoding in memory is the same as in **[IEEE754]**, with the following
 exceptions:

-* Denormal numbers are interpreted as zero.
+* Subnormal numbers are interpreted as zero.
 I.e. when the biased exponent is zero, the value is ±0, regardless of the value of the significand field.
 * All NaNs are interpreted as quiet NaNs.
 I.e. when all bits of the exponent field are 1 (one) and the significand field is non-zero, the value is qNaN.